call us at 312•226•8339 to speak with an account manager about our remote training services

 Discussion

-• 3 part boundary modeling techniques followed by using filled surface to resolve 3 part boundaries.
+• Avoiding amatrure techniques such s 3 part boundary modeling techniques followed up by using instead filled surface to resolve 3 part boundaries and other methodologies. for managing 4 part boundaries effectively.

 • Learn to use Curvature surfaces appropriately.